woofers/ludum-dare-badges/README.md

     npm install -g vercel

-and type `now deploy` in the root of the monorepo.
+and type `vercel` in the root of the monorepo.

 To form the API query follow the steps above with and replace the domain with the domain of your self hosted instance: